dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

     configmap/mycacheconf created
     ```
-    You successfully created and deployed the mytimestendbconf ConfigMap.
+    You successfully created and deployed the `mycacheconf` ConfigMap.

 8. Use the kubectl describe command to verify the contents of the ConfigMap.
     ```